Full-Duplex Communication for ISAC: Joint Beamforming and Power Optimization: Introduction

-Motivated by the above discussion, we investigate an advanced FD communication-based ISAC system, where the BS receives and transmits signals from multiple uplink users and downlink users reusing the same time and frequency resources.
+Motivated by the above discussions, we investigate an advanced FD communication-based ISAC system, where the BS receives and transmits signals from multiple uplink users and downlink users reusing the same time and frequency resources.
 The downlink transmit signal is an ISAC signal that is applied for both conveying information to the downlink users and performing a sensing task of point target detection.
-The BS also simultaneously conducts uplink communication signals reception and processes the radar echo signal.
+The BS also simultaneously conducts uplink communication signal reception and processes the radar echo signal.
 Our goal is to jointly design the transceiver beamforming at the FD BS and the transmit power at the single-antenna uplink users.
-In the considered FD system, the SI at the BS, or more precisely, the direct coupling link between the transceiver, is assumed to be suppressed to an acceptable level by employing SI cancellation techniques for ISAC systems \cite{M.Temiz2021TCCN,FDISAC}.
-The received signals at the BS consist of uplink communication signals, desired target reflection, and downlink signal-dependent interference from environmental interferers and residual SI.
+In the considered FD system, the SI at the BS, or more precisely, the direct signal coupling link between the transceiver, is assumed to be suppressed to an acceptable level by employing SIC techniques for ISAC systems \cite{C.B.BarnetoWCM2021Full,FDISAC,FDSI1,FDSI5}.
+A brief comparison of this study with previous FD ISAC works is summarized in Table~\ref{table1}.